Sp-cd-prep/Node-notes/Readme.md

 5. **Secure Data Exchange:**
    - JWTs can be used to securely transmit data between a client and a server.
 The signature ensures that the data hasn't been tampered with during transmission.

-In summary, JSON Web Tokens provide a versatile and secure way to transmit information, especially for authentication and authorization purposes in web development.
-Their compact and self-contained nature makes them well-suited for modern, distributed architectures.

-Certainly!
-Below is a simple example demonstrating how to use `jwt.sign` to generate a JWT (token creation) and `jwt.verify` to verify and decode the JWT (token verification) using the `jsonwebtoken` library in a Node.js application.

 ### Installation:

 Make sure to install the `jsonwebtoken` library: